openeuropa/epoetry-client/README.md

 // Set your logger.
 $factory->setLogger($logger);

 // Set your log level.
-In this case we only want ERROR level logs or higher.
+In this case we only want ERROR level logs or lower.
 $factory->setLogLevel(LogLevel::ERROR);
 ```